minhphan-rmit/owlbooks/README.md

-# Domino Bookstore
+# Owl Books

 This repository contains the project files for the Assessment 1 of the COSC2430 - Web Programming course at RMIT University Vietnam.
-The task was to develop a static website for a fictional bookstore, "Domino Bookstore".
+The task was to develop a static website for a fictional bookstore, "Owl Books".

 ## About The Project

-The main objective of this project was to build a static website using HTML, CSS, and basic JavaScript.
+The main objective of this project was to build a static website using HTML and CSS.
 The website showcases different books and authors, providing a simple yet user-friendly interface for users to navigate through the books and their detailed information.

 ## Features